Closely spaced co-rotating helical vortices: Long-wave instability: Space-time impulse response

-Issues in recovering the harmonics of mode $S_2$ can be explained by the overlapping between symmetric and anti-symmetric modes.
-We may take advantage of the separation in temporal frequency to reduce this overlapping.
-For instance, applying a high pass filter to the wavepackets from case A before evaluating the Fourier coefficients, i.e., filtering the anti-symmetric modes, we recover the growth rates of symmetric modes over an extensive range of wavenumbers (figures \ref{fig:appendixa:5}a-c).
-Conversely, applying a low pass filter to the wavepackets from case B, i.e., filtering the symmetric modes, we recover the growth rates of anti-symmetric modes over a similar range (figures \ref{fig:appendixa:5}d-f).
-Superimposing the growth rates obtained from cases A and B, we obtain a more complete picture of the stability curves in good agreement with results from section \ref{sec4}.
+Issues in recovering the harmonics of mode $S_2$ can be explained by the overlapping with other modes.
+We may take advantage of the separation in temporal frequency to reduce this effect.
+For instance, applying a high-pass filter to the wave-packets from case A before evaluating the Fourier coefficients, i.e., filtering the anti-symmetric modes, we recover the growth rates of symmetric modes over a wider range of wavenumbers (figures \ref{fig:appendixa:5}a-c).
+Conversely, applying a low-pass filter to the wave-packets from case B, i.e., filtering the symmetric modes, we recover the growth rates of anti-symmetric modes over a similar range (figures \ref{fig:appendixa:5}d-f).
+Superimposing the growth rates obtained from cases A and B, we obtain a more complete picture of the stability curves, in good agreement with results from section \ref{sec4}.